Calculating Net Earnings for Business Taxes

 - Other income is also listed.
 For example, your business may have income from interest, tax credits, or other non-sales sources.

-- If you have a home business, you can do a separate calculation for home business expenses, and add those to the tentative profit/loss.
-(There are two methods to calculate these expenses.)
+- If you have a home business, you can do a separate calculation for home business expenses, and add those to the tentative profit or loss.

-- The net profit or loss calculation is Gross Income less expenses (including home business expenses).
+- The net profit or loss calculation is Gross Income minus expenses (including home business expenses).

 - Dividend income: unless it is received as a dealer in stocks and securities

-- Interest from loans, unless you are a real estate dealer or you regularly provide services mostly for the convenience of the occupant, or
+- Interest from loans, unless you are a real estate dealer or you regularly provide services mostly for the convenience of the occupant